ministryofjustice/opg-modernising-lpa/terraform/environment/reduced_fees/README.md

 This module creates event driven architecture to send and receive reduced fees events between MLPAB and Sirius.

-Outbound events are sent to the an Event Bridge event bus from DynamoDB Streams using EventBridge Pipes.
+Outbound events are sent to an Event Bridge event bus from DynamoDB Streams using EventBridge Pipes.

 From there the event is sent to the Sirius event bus for processing using a rule with cross account putEvent IAM permissions.